anaclumos/extracranial/Research/pages/The Era of Invites.md

 ![[1A746C.png]]

-Not only [Amie](https://amie.so/), people asked me if I had any invites for [Texts](https://texts.com/), [Tana](https://tana.inc/), [[Artifact]], and so on.
+Not only [[Amie]], people asked me if I had any invites for [Texts](https://texts.com/), [Tana](https://tana.inc/), [[Artifact]], and so on.
 But things did not work this way before — we had an internal alpha phase, then a closed beta as a secretive survey, or an open beta, where I could simply sign up and enjoy the testing.
 Now an invitation comes in as a somewhat closed-but-open beta.
 So that leaves us with a question:

 > Why are all successful startup companies use invitations now?